- Who can change their name

 The decision to change a name

-Depending on the cause of the application, the decision to change a name will be made by the deputy secretary general who is the head of the respective field in the Ministry of the Interior or the official of the county government (including the Tallinn Vital Statistics Department).
-The name change will be entered into the Population Register by the official of the county government or the Tallinn Vital Statistics Department, who will also issue the document of the name change (the decision or the extract of the decision) to the person.
+Depending on the cause of the application, the decision to change a name will be made by the deputy secretary general who is the head of the respective field in the Ministry of the Interior or the official of one of the four local government of the county center mentioned above (including the Tallinn Vital Statistics Department).
+The name change will be entered into the Population Register by the official of one of the four local government of the county center mentioned above or the Tallinn Vital Statistics Department, who will also issue the document of the name change (the decision or the extract of the decision) to the person.
 The document of the name change will be issued by the same authority to which the person submitted their application to change their name.